sarthakbatragatech/100-Days-of-ML/Gradient-Boosting/README.md

 # Gradient Boosting Resources

 The notebook discusses the basics of how Gradient Boosting works answers the question: "Will performance of GBDT model drop dramatically if we remove the first tree?"
+The major contents of this notebook are from the Coursera course on ["How to Win a Data Science Competition"](https://www.coursera.org/learn/competitive-data-science), course 2 in the [advanced machine learning specialization](https://www.coursera.org/specializations/aml)

 ## Useful Links